Universal characters twisted by roots of unity: Proofs of theorems

 \subsection{Proof of Proposition~\ref{Prop_signs}}

 To close out this section, we sketch the proof of Proposition~\ref{Prop_signs}.
 In the Schur case, by Corollary~\ref{Cor_reverse} and the fact that $\la/\mu$ is $t$-tileable if and only if $\la'/\mu'$ is, we already have $\omega\varphi_t s_{\la/\mu}=\pm\varphi_t\omega s_{\la/\mu}$.
 The precise difference in sign is then provided by Lemma~\ref{Lem_signs1}.
+Again using Corollary~\ref{Cor_reverse}, we have